MrEasybutton/kOSeki/README.md

 > The next update will be even bigger.
 While v2 is mostly to polish the current somewhat naive implementation, v3 (tentative) will have the long-postponed backend updates such as an actual filesystem, way less lag, etc. <br>
 > As always, your feedback is much appreciated! :D

+> Update 17/7/25: It seems that the rock herself has acknowledged kOSeki on X!
+An unexpected but welcome surprise 🗿

 ### **HIGHLIGHTS**

 - Robust GUI now with 118h -- 16 million beepin colours!